LaxarJS/laxar/docs/glossary.md

 While reading LaxarJS manuals and api documentation you will from time to time stumble over terms, that have a certain meaning within the context of LaxarJS.
 To prevent from defining these terms over and over again, this document is a collection of all terms and our definition.
-If you deem something important is missing here, feel free to [contact us](http://laxarjs.org/the-team/).
+If you deem something important is missing here, feel free to [contact us](//laxarjs.org/the-team/).

 ## Action

-TODO
+In the context of [LaxarJS Patterns](https://laxarjs.org/docs/laxar-patterns-latest/), an event expressing user intent.

 ## Activity

-TODO
+An artifact in a LaxarJS application, implementing business logic or providing supporting service functionality.
+Similar to a widget, but without any user interface.

 ## Artifact

-TODO
+LaxarJS distinguishes the following application artifacts:

+  - widgets
+  - activities
+  - controls
+  - layouts
+  - flows
+  - pages
+  - themes

-## Asset
+## Assets

-TODO
+Secondary resources (HTML, CSS, images) that may belong to certain application artifacts (widgets, controls, layouts).

 ## Attribute Path